 to the optimization problem.
 For our experiments, the prior for the extrinsic calibration parameters ($\Matrix{T}_{cr,prior}$) is derived from hand measurement.
 We set the prior uncertainty for the translation ($\sigma_t$) to 0.1 m along each axis, and the prior uncertainty for the rotation to ($\sigma_\theta$) 30 degrees.
 The addition of this term stabilizes the estimation of the vertical translation between the radar and cameras, in particular.
 After optimization, less than 1\% of the final cost value is due to the prior error term.

 The mounting positions of the radar and three cameras on the car are shown in \Cref{fig:boreas_cameras}, and the corresponding fields of view are shown in \Cref{fig:boreas_fov}.
-The the first camera is positioned at the centre of the car and faces in the direction of travel.
-The two other cameras are placed to the left and to the right of the centre camera and point roughly 45 degrees from left and right from the forward axis.
+The first camera is positioned at the centre of the car and faces the direction of travel.
+The other two cameras are placed to the left and right of the centre camera and point roughly 45 degrees left and right from the forward axis, respectively.
 The 3D radar is more than one metre away from all of the cameras, facing towards the rear of the car, opposite the direction of travel.

 We collected a total of nine datasets from the radar and the cameras (three datasets per camera) while driving two laps of a figure eight pattern.
+Data collection took place in a sparse parking lot environment, where the radar and camera features were at a substantial distance from the vehicle.
 We evaluated the accuracy of our estimated parameters by comparing the estimated distances between the centre camera and the two side cameras to the distances measured using a Leica Nova MS50 MultiStation.
 This method of comparison was selected in part because camera-to-camera extrinsic calibration is difficult for camera pairs that have minimal field of view overlap.
 Additionally, structural components of the car prevent direct measurement of the distance between the radar and cameras.
 Each run of our spatiotemporal calibration algorithm produced an estimated extrinsic calibration, for a total of three sets of estimated extrinsic calibration parameters for each camera.
 The transformations between the centre-to-left and -right cameras are computed by combining two radar extrinsic calibration estimates, which give a total of 18 camera-to-camera extrinsic calibration estimates (nine left and nine right).